mauriciojost/data-exploration/README.md

 # README

-This project aims to set up a simple environment for data exploration with Spark.
+This project aims to set up a simple environment for data exploration with Spark, either in local mode (via _Docker_) or on the cloud (multi node configuration via _AWS_).

 ## INFRASTRUCTURE